silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 `cd helper-scripts`

 Then look at the `README.md`.
-Remember, you can look at this online, in GitHub, or you can look at it in the terminal (or in your CodeAnywhere text editor).
+Remember, you can look at this online, in GitHub, or you can look at it in the terminal (or in your Cloud9 text editor).

 You'll need to make sure that the `install-gh-pages.sh` file is executable.